apache/flink/docs/deployment/cli.md

 [state.savepoints.dir]({% link deployment/config.md %}#state-savepoints-dir) isn't set.

 If the `--drain` flag is specified, then a `MAX_WATERMARK` will be emitted before the last checkpoint barrier.
-This will result all registered event-time timers to fire, thus flushing out any state that is waiting for a specific watermark, e.g. windows.
+This will make all registered event-time timers fire, thus flushing out any state that is waiting for a specific watermark, e.g. windows.
 The job will keep running until all sources properly shut down.
 This allows the job to finish processing all in-flight data.